 Spring break and vacations are a time to relax, rejuvenate, travel, and enjoy time with family and friends.
-Being safe during this time will ensure that you do have fun and that you bring back good memories of your experience.
+Safe choices during this time will ensure that you have fun and bring back good memories of your experience.
 Here are some tips to make sure that your travel experience is great!
-Travel Safety Tips

 - Travel with someone you know and trust, and preferably with a group.

 - Even if you are with a group, you do not have to go along with something if it does not feel safe to you.
 Follow your own instincts.
 Listen to your gut.

 - Part of the fun of traveling is to meet new people.
 At the same time, this can be done in a safe way.
 Don’t go off alone with someone you have just met.
 Also don’t allow a member of your group to leave alone with someone they do not know.

 - Don’t give out information about your hotel room or let someone you just met into your room.
 Agree to meet people in public places like restaurants and not isolated locations.

 - Lock your hotel room door and keep your keycard in a safe place.
 When someone knocks, always look through the peephole before opening the door.

 These may sound like common sense ideas, but it is easy to forget when you’re caught up in the excitement of travel, new experiences, and you are in an unfamiliar environment.

 Another part of the fun of traveling is trying new foods, going to social events where there is alcohol and again, being with new people.
 Everyone has different limits of how much alcohol they can safely drink depending on their normal habits, their body weight, etc. Paying attention to your own body and not comparing yourself to others is an important part of making healthy choices with drinking and eating.

 Here are some suggestions: